borisqua/error-correction/README.md

 One of the basic techniques of data protection against errors is adding redundant control information to the data.

 In the beginning, we use a straightforward obvious approach: doubling every bits and adding the parity bit for every such pair.
-After that we consider the real one method (one of the most popular these days): the Hamming code.
+After that we consider the real one method (one of the popular these days): the Hamming code.